Winnebago – 1971

 In 1971, Winnebago introduced a number of features that changed the game for road trips.
 These included the first motorhome with a basement, which provided extra storage space; the inclusion of a bathroom in every model; and a range of options and upgrades to customize your ride.
 Winnebago also introduced

-In 1966, Winnebago introduced the F17, the first mass-produced motorhome, revolutionizing road travel with its innovative design and features.
-Explore the history and impact of this iconic RV.
+Clipper, introduced in 1936, set new standards in the RV industry with its innovative design and features.
+Discover the history and enduring legacy of this iconic travel trailer.

 1948 Airstream Liner